Long exposure of the US Capitol building

 While the reconciliation rules are arcane, having some familiarity with the requirements and limitations will be important for those who are interested in the tax changes that could be considered through the reconciliation process in 2025.

-Congressional Republicans have been more open than Democrats about their plans to use the reconciliation process to address the tax changes coming in 2025.
-If former President Trump is elected with a Republican Congress, he has said he wants to extend all of his signature 2017 Tax Cuts & Jobs Act (TCJA).
+Congressional Republicans have been forthcoming about their plans to use the reconciliation process to address the tax changes coming in 2025: President Trump was elected along with a Republican-controlled Congress and they want to extend all of their signature 2017 TCJA provisions.
 Republicans are also looking at modifications or fixes to some of those provisions, including the three main international provisions: the Global Intangible Low-Taxed Income (GILTI), the Foreign Derived Intangible Income (FDII), and the Base Erosion Anti-Abuse Tax (BEAT).
 Trump has also suggested a possible further reduction in the corporate income tax rate.

 Some Republicans have expressed an interest in repealing or limiting some or all of the clean energy incentives in the Inflation Reduction Act (IRA).
 Finally, some Republicans have even said they would like to use the process to make changes beyond the tax code.